Asbestos Testing Manchester

 How do I safeguard against asbestos?

-Before asbestos can be removed, but first it needs to be detected, our Asbestos-Sampling test kits are specially designed to help you find it.
+Before asbestos can be removed from your property, but first it needs to be detected, our Asbestos testing kits are specially designed to help you find it.

 Our tests enable you to gather and submit an asbestos sample for analysis safely.
 If there are traces of asbestos in the material you send us, we will advise you about this once your sample is tested.
 From here, removal can be arranged via a third party.

-It can be dangerous to touch or approach asbestos; so, our kits come with detailed instructions and appropriate personal protective equipment.
+It can be dangerous to disturb asbestos; so, our kits come with detailed instructions and appropriate personal protective equipment.
 Our industry regulators approve the equipment we provide.
 We will gladly talk to you through the process by phone if you need guidance.

 By watching the video on our website, you can learn more about how the process is performed.
 The good news is that only a small sample is needed, so you'll be perfectly safe when using the test.
 Your sample will be sent to our lab for processing once it arrives.
 We'll try to do this on the same day your sample arrives.

 If your sample tests are asbestos positive, we will then inform you immediately and advise on what to do next.
-We will also help you coordinate the removal of asbestos and refer you to a local company if needed.
+We will also help you coordinate asbestos removal and refer you to a local company if needed.
+Weather you're testing asbestos in Manchester or anywhere in the UK our kits are suitable for use nationwide!

 Asbestos sampling does not perform surveys.
 But we can help you arrange one through a third-party.
-This will help you to identify whether your building does contain asbestos.
+We have a range of partners who offer asbestos services (including asbestos removal, asbestos inspections & surveys) who we can put you in touch with.
+Their surveyors will help you to identify whether your building does contain asbestos.

 You can then know precisely where any asbestos may be located after a survey is performed; it would also mean that you will not have to do a sample test, as you'll know everything you need from the survey.

-But if you're concerned about traces of asbestos in a particular part of your house or another building that you own, then you can order one of our asbestos sampling test kits.
+But if you're concerned about traces of asbestos in a particular part of your house or another building that you own, then you can order one of our affordable asbestos test kits.
+This involves taking samples and sending them off to our UKAS accredited laboratory.
+We offer a same day turn around service which means quick results and piece of mind. (all results remain confidential and are only seen by the lab and the client)

 We will help you identify if your building contains asbestos, where it could be, and ultimately, how to get it removed.